 I think getting spring ready is a great way to shake off those winter blues.
 And although most people start spring cleaning from the indoors and stretch out outdoors, I think it’s best to go the other way around.
-Freshening and cleaning up any outdoor space, doing some gardening work and finishing off any outdoor improvement projects that got left undone is good way to change your perspective, prioritize anew and feel some serious inspiration for those indoor home improvement projects you may have on the back burner.
+Freshening and cleaning up outdoor spaces, doing some gardening work and finishing off any outdoor improvement projects that got left undone is good way to change your perspective, prioritize anew and feel some serious inspiration for those indoor home improvement projects you may have on the back burner.

 The weather today might be quite cold, but that doesn’t stop me from dreaming of warmer weather and my little patio with lots of new plants, a canopy of lights, clusters of lanterns, my hammock and a couple of sun loungers.
 Sounds idyllic?
 Not really, for almost any outdoor space can deliver this with a little inspiration and some loving.